 A considerable variability in form and leaf size amongst specimens in this species was noted at all sites.

-In their initial years, it is observed at both sites that in street plantings at least, this species seem to concentrate most biomass increase into bushy lateral growth.
+In their initial years, it is observed at both sites that in street plantings at least, this species seems to concentrate most biomass increase into bushy lateral growth.
 The average annual height increase is between .26m/yr and .28m/yr.
-Small yellow fruit attractive to birds, was observed on two year old specimens.
+Small yellow fruit attractive to birds, was observed on two-year-old specimens.
 This species holds promise for use under powerlines if successful.
 A specimen cultivated in a Brisbane home garden is 4 metres high after nine years and with a dense bushy habit and attractive dark green serrated foliage.

 The remainder of the Year 2 species, together with one of the Year 3 species are scheduled for planting this spring:

 Planting of all Year 3 species is expected to be complete by autumn 2004.

 As a new element to the trials program in 2003, Energex, the authority responsible for the power distribution network in SEQ, has provided a selection of grafted Brachychiton cultivars to Brisbane City Council for inclusion in the trial program.